Multi-tenant SaaS gym management platform built for the Nigerian market

 PHP without a framework for deployment simplicity

 The target customer is a Nigerian gym owner, most of whom are on shared Namecheap or cPanel hosting.
-A Laravel or Symfony app with Composer dependencies and build tooling would create deployment complexity that does not exist on shared hosting.
-Pure PHP with PDO means the app deploys by uploading files.
-That constraint informed the stack decision.
+Plain PHP with PDO means the app deploys by uploading files.

 Free tier that is genuinely usable, not crippled

-A free tier designed only to frustrate users into upgrading creates churn, not conversions.
 Free on GymProHub supports 20 members and 1 staff account with full core functionality.
 Small gyms can run on it indefinitely.
-The limits are real: the platform watermark shows, ads appear, and SMS is disabled.
-But the product works.
-That means gyms that outgrow Free have already seen the value and the upgrade is a continuation, not a gamble.
+Gyms that outgrow Free have already seen the value, so the upgrade is a continuation rather than a gamble.

 PWA offline support as a baseline requirement

 Nigerian gym staff cannot rely on consistent internet connectivity.
-If the check-in system stops working when the connection drops, it creates friction at the front desk during busy periods.
 The PWA caches what it needs, queues operations locally, and syncs when the connection returns.
-Staff never need to know or care about connectivity state.

 Challenges